CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 Start the API server again, then reload the page.
 You should see the loading spinner, then our results.

+Run the E2E test one more time to make sure it's still passing — it should be.

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] Show Loading and Error States